melvinjosek/digidentity_assignment_melvin/README.md

 * Setup cucumber and write some scenarios to test the registration and sign in.
 * There may be some bugs present in the code, so you may create scenarios that are red, but should be green after bug fixing.
 * You are not required to fix the bugs.

+## Steps to Execute test
+1. Copy contents of features.rar to the project directory.
+2. Replace/Merge the gem file and run a bundle command.
+3. Run a cucumber test from the project directory.